Bx64/Awesome-Compendia/awesome-blog/CompendiaCommunityFund_Proposal.md

 - The CCF will not secure funding through running an active validator but may use unallocated BIND to vote for a community validator, helping to maintain/increase funding available to CCF projects.

 - The CCF can be funded by:
-    - One-time donations (Philanthropy)
+    - One-time donations (philanthropy);
-    - Regular % shared by community validators
+    - Regular % shared by community validators;
     - Funding raising events, community sweepstakes and other possible tournaments.

 ### How will the collected funds of the CCF be secured?

 - The funds will be stored in a multi-signature wallet or by an escrow, depending on the technical possibilities.
 It needs to be guaranteed that the funds cannot be misused by any person or group of persons.
 Looking at one or possibly two multisig escrow accounts.

 - Any/all direct donations/or delegates community fund shares should be paid directly to Escrow.